 specified with the

-proj can be used to list symbolic unit names.
+-lu argument to cs2cs or proj can be used to list

-A few special projections deviate from this behaviour, most notably the
+A few special projections deviate from this behavior, most notably the

 latlong pseudo-projection that returns degrees.